CITI Training FAQ List

 3. Who at John Carroll should complete the human subjects portion of the CITI training?

-Beginning September 1, 2013, all key personnel (researchers, student researchers, and their sponsors) must complete CITI training before a decision will be rendered on an IRB application.
+All key personnel (researchers, student researchers, and their sponsors) who are engaged in human subjects research must complete CITI training before an IRB application is considered complete.
 All IRB members must complete the member training as well.

 4. What elective modules should I take to fulfill training requirements?